mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So the *built-in roles* are organized by four different sets of groups, plus this *super user role* type.
 We have *database level users*, which can either be read and readWrite.
 These are the application users that should be allowed to read or read and write.
 We have *database administration roles*, like *userAdmin, dbAdmin, and dbOwner*.
 We have *cluster level administration roles*, which are *clusterAdmin, clusterManager, clusterMonitor, and hostManager*.

-We have specific roles for backup and restore.

-And obviously, we also have our super user root role that should be granted only in specific situations.

-All the roles defined here are purely database level for each user.
+We have specific roles for *backup and restore*.
+And obviously, we also have our *super user root* role that should be granted only in specific situations.
+All the roles defined here are purely *database level* for each user.
 That means that I can grant different roles, to different users, on different databases.

-But there are also built-in roles that are all database level.
+But there are also *built-in roles that are all database level*.
 That means they apply to any database in the system.

-For the database users, we have readAnyDatabase or read and write any database.

-For database administration, we have dbAdminAnyDatabase, or userAdminAnyDatabase.
+For the database users, we have *readAnyDatabase or read and write any database*.
+For database administration, we have *dbAdminAnyDatabase, or userAdminAnyDatabase*.
 And obviously, this super user nature of root is, in fact, a whole database level role, as well.
 But these are a lot of them.

-So I want to focus your attention on the ones that we're going to need throughout this course-- userAdmin, dbOwner, and dbAdmin.
+So I want to focus your attention on the ones that we're going to need throughout this course -- *userAdmin, dbOwner, and dbAdmin*.